wangkaiwd/vite-basic/packages/vite-react-demo/record.md

 As a source code type-checker to find type problem ahead of time.

-### How to split chunks to avoid warning

-optimize production bundle

 ### Dependency pre-bundling

 * CommonJS and UMD compatibility